gropple/EnterTheMatrix/README.md

 # Enter the Matrix
 A simple immutable library for vector and matrix maths, written in Scala.

+## Rational
+The [LWJGL](http://www.lwjgl.org/) (Lightweight Java Games Library) is a great project, but version 3 removed the useful vector & matrix library.

+This project provides a very simple, lightweight zero-dependency library that you can use with LWJGL, and understand and use in seconds.

 ## Usage
 Just clone and include in your project.
+There are no dependencies.

 The library is very straightforward and basically works exactly how you'd expect:
 ```